raquo/Airstream/README.md

 Before we dive into other kinds of glitches (ha! you thought that was it!?), we need to know what a Transaction is.

 Philosophically, a Transaction in Airstream encapsulates a part of the propagation that 1) happens **synchronously**, and 2) contains **no loops** of observables.
-Within the confines of a single Transaction Airstream guarantees **no glitches**.
+Within the confines of a single Transaction Airstream guarantees a) **no glitches**, and b) that no observable will emit more than once.

 Async streams such as `stream.delay(500)` emit their events in a new transaction because Airstream executes transactions sequentially – and there is no sense in keeping other transactions blocked until some Promise or Future decides to resolve itself.

 Events that come from outside of Airstream – see [Sources of Events](#sources-of-events) – each come in a new Transaction, and those source observables have a `topoRank` of 1.
 I guess it makes sense why `EventStream.periodic` would behave that way, but why wouldn't `EventBus` reuse the transaction of whatever event came in from one of its source streams?

 And the answer is the limitation of our topological ranking approach: it does not work for loops of observables.
 A topoRank is a property of an observable, not of the event coming in.
-And an observable's topoRank is determined at its creation.
-EventBus on its creation has no sources, so its stream needs to emit its events in a new Transaction because there is no way to guarantee correct topological ranking to avoid glitches.
+And an observable's topoRank is static, determined at its creation.
+EventBus on its creation has no sources, and allows you to fire events into it manually, so its stream needs to emit all those events in a new Transaction because there is no way to guarantee correct topological ranking to avoid glitches.

-That said, in practice this is not a big deal because the events that an EventBus receives from different sources should be usually independent of each other because they are coming from different child components.
+That said, in practice this is not a big deal because the events that an EventBus receives from different sources should be usually independent of each other because they are coming from different child components or from different browser events.

 Apart from EventBus there is another way to create a loop – the `eventStream.flatten` method.
 And that one too, produces an event stream that emits all events in a new transaction, for all the same reasons.

-Loops necessarily break transactions as a tradeoff.
+Loops and potentially-loopy constructs necessarily require a new transaction as a tradeoff.
 Some other libraries do some kinds of dynamic topological sorting which is less predictable and whose performance worsens as your observables graph gets more complicated, but with Airstream there are no such costs.
 The only – and tiny – cost is when Airstream inserts a CombineObservable into the list of pending observables – that list is sorted by a static `topoRank` field, so it takes O(n) where n is the number of currently pending observables, which is usually zero or not much more than that.

 Lastly, keep in mind that emitting events inside Observer-s will necessarily happen in a new transaction as you will need to use EventBus / Var APIs that create new transactions.
 Observers are generally intended for side effects.
 Those effects might be emitting other events, but in that case we consider them independent events, not a continuation of the current transaction.
 Philosophically, Observers should not know what they're observing (and they can observe multiple things at a time).